natcap/invest.users-guide/source/urban_cooling_model.rst

 * Workspace (required): Folder where model outputs will be written.
 Make sure that there is ample disk space, and write permissions are correct.

-* Suffix (optional).
-Text string that will be appended to the end of output file names, as "_Suffix".
+* Suffix (optional): Text string that will be appended to the end of output file names, as "_Suffix".
 Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
 If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.

-* Land Cover Map (required).
-Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
+* Land Cover Map (required): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
 All values in this raster MUST have corresponding entries in the Land Cover Biophysical Table.
 The model will use the resolution of this layer to resample all outputs.
 The resolution should be small enough to capture the effect of green areas in the landscape, although LULC categories can comprise a mix of vegetated and non-vegetated covers (e.g. "residential", which may have 30% canopy cover)

-* Biophysical Table (required).
-A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map.
+* Biophysical Table (required): A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map.
 All LULC classes in the Land Cover raster MUST have corresponding values in this table.
 Each row is a land use/land cover class and columns must be named and defined as follows:

-    * lucode: and use/land cover class code.
+    * lucode: Required.
+Land use/land cover class code.
 LULC codes must match the 'value' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.

-    * Shade: a value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover; with trees>2m)
+    * Shade: a value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover; with trees>2m).
+Required if using the weighted factor approach to Cooling Coefficient calculations.
-    * Kc: crop coefficient, a value between 0 and 1 (see Allen et al. 1998)
+    * Kc: Required.
+Crop coefficient, a value between 0 and 1 (see Allen et al. 1998).
-    * Albedo: a value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC type
+    * Albedo: a value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC type.
+Required if using the weighted factor approach to Cooling Coefficient calculations.
-    * Green_area: A value of 0 or 1, 1 meaning that the LULC is counted as a green area (green areas >2ha have an additional cooling effect)
+    * Green_area: Required.
+A value of 0 or 1, 1 meaning that the LULC is counted as a green area (green areas >2ha have an additional cooling effect)
+    * Building_intensity: A floating-point value between 0 and 1.
+This is calculated by dividing the floor area by the land area, standardized between 0 and 1.
+Required if using the weighted factor approach to Cooling Coefficient calculations.

 * Ref. evapotranspiration: a raster representing reference evapotranspiration (in mm) for the period of interest (could be a specific date or monthly values can be used as a proxy)

 * Areas of interest: vector delineating areas of interest (city boundaries or neighborhoods boundaries).
 Results will be aggregated within each shape contained in this vector

-* :math:`d_{cool}` : Distance (in m) over which large urban parks (> 2 ha) will have a cooling effect
+* Green Area Maximum Cooling Distance (:math:`d_{cool}`) : Distance (in m) over which large urban parks (> 2 ha) will have a cooling effect

-* :math:`T_{ref}`: Rural reference temperature (where the urban heat island effect is not observed) for the period of interest.
+* Reference Air Temperature (:math:`T_{ref}`): Rural reference temperature (where the urban heat island effect is not observed) for the period of interest.
 This could be nighttime or daytime temperature, for a specific date or an average over several days.
 The results will be given for the same period of interest).

-* UHImax : Magnitude of the urban heat island effect, in degC, i.e. the difference between the rural reference temperature and the maximum temperature observed in the city.
+* Magnitude of the UHI Effect (:math:`UHI_{max}`) : Magnitude of the urban heat island effect, in degC, i.e. the difference between the rural reference temperature and the maximum temperature observed in the city.

-* r: Search radius (in m) used in the moving average to account for air mixing (default value: 300m)
+* Air Temperature Maximum Blending Distance: Search radius (in m) used in the moving average to account for air mixing (default value: 2000m)

-* Building table (optional): vector with built infrastructure footprints.
+* Building Footprints Vector (Required if doing valuation): vector with built infrastructure footprints.
 The attribute table must contain a column 'Type', with integers referencing the building type (e.g. 1=residential, 2=office, etc.)

-* Energy_consumption (optional): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kW/degC.
+* Energy_consumption (Required if doing valuation): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kW/degC.
 The table must contain the following columns:
     * "Type": building type defined in the vector above
     * "Consumption": energy consumption per building type, in kW/degC
     * "RH" (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.
-    * "cost" (optional): The cost per kW of electricity for each building type.
+    * "cost" (optional): The cost per kW (:math:`\$/kW`) of electricity for each building type.
 If this column is provided in the Energy Consumption table, the ``energy_sav`` field in the output vector ``buildings_with_stats.shp`` will be in monetary units rather than kW.
+This column is very likely to be the same for all building types.

 Interpreting outputs
 ====================